LindaNSIP/usecases/docs/gradebook/howto.md

 Steps:

--   Third party app processes information and generates accounts for staff and students, organised by teaching group.
+a.
+Third party app processes information and generates accounts for
+    staff and students, organised by teaching group.
--   Staff uses third party app to create classroom assessment tasks.
+b.
+Staff uses third party app to create classroom assessment tasks.
--   Staff uses third party app to assign classroom assessment tasks to students in a teaching group.
+c.
+Staff uses third party app to assign classroom assessment
+    tasks to students in a teaching group.
--   Students use third party app to perform classroom assessment tasks.
+d.
+Students use third party app to perform classroom
+    assessment tasks.
--   Third party app creates descriptions of the classroom assessment tasks created.
+e.
+Third party app creates descriptions of the classroom
+    assessment tasks created.
--   Third party app creates descriptions of the results that students achieved when performing the classroom assessment tasks.
+f.
+Third party app creates descriptions of the results that
+    students achieved when performing the classroom assessment tasks.